-I enjoy teaching a range of topics related to ecology, botany and biology in many settings.
-As an educator, I strive to help all my students develop skills in critical thinking, problem solving, and communicating with diverse audiences.
+I enjoy teaching a range of topics related to ecology, botany and biology.
+As an educator, I strive to help all my students develop skills in critical thinking, problem solving, and communicating with diverse groups.

-I help students become independent scientists by emphasizing skills for scientific inference, particularly study design and analysis methods.
+I help students develop as independent scientists by emphasizing skills for scientific inference, particularly study design and analysis methods.
 I also encourage students of ecology to gain inspiration and ideas by spending time observing the natural world.

 Taking students in the field is one of my favorite parts of teaching, and I love the unique opportunities for learning that occur hiking along a trail, where examples of connections between plant communities and landscape ecology are in panoramic abundance.

 For more information on my teaching experience, please see my CV.